 Harsh words, but change seems to be a prerequisite to acceptance in our society, in our churches, in our relationships and in our own minds.
 In the world we live in, it would seem that acceptance is not possible without change.

 Even in our own lives, we often cannot accept ourselves until we have made changes.
-We have lost weight, dressed better, got promoted, moved up, have more influence, learnt more and so the list goes on.
+We first have to lose weight, dress better, get promoted, move up, have more influence, learn more and so the list goes on.

 We often wait for evidence of change before we accept people.
 But Jesus’ practice was accepting people without the requirement for change and that this acceptance triggered change in the person being accepted.

-You see it in “Zecchaeus, get down from there, I am coming to your house for tea” Zecchaeus is an evil man in society’s eyes, shunned as a tax collector, no one is going to give him a leg up to see Jesus.
+You see it in Luke 19: 1-10: “Zacchaeus, get down from there, I am coming to your house for tea.”
+Zacchaeus is an evil man in society’s eyes, shunned as a tax collector, no one is going to give him a leg up to see Jesus.
+In Zacchaeus’s own life he is “short in stature” and not good enough.
 But Jesus not only knows his name, he goes to be with him in his house.
-Jesus demonstrates acceptance and this triggers inward change in Zecchaeus, who on his own, realizes his past actions and makes public restitution with interest.
-(Luke 19:1-10)
+Jesus demonstrates His acceptance to Z and this triggers inward change in Zacchaeus.
+The change demonstrates itself in Z, by his own choice, realizing the error of his past actions and making public restitution with interest.

-The Samaritan woman at the well, accepted even though she had many lovers and was shunned by society, is talked to and offered “living water” by a man, who knew everything about her.
-His acceptance triggers a change that has her running to town to tell others to come see the Christ.
+The Samaritan woman at the well, accepted by Jesus, even though she had many lovers and was shunned by society.
+Jesus talks to her and she says that she is offered “living water” by a man, who knew everything about her.
+His acceptance triggers a change in her, that has her running to town to tell others to come see the Christ.
 (John 4:1-30).

 I know that I personally withhold acceptance of people right now because I am waiting for change.
 I fight for this change in them, wait for this change in them, withdraw because I do not see change, reject because they will not change.
 Then when I do see change: I distrust it, will not forgive past offenses, and wait for a mistake to prove that change has not happened.